All about Geonomics developer remote coding test

 - Spend some time improving on your initial version by considering “non-functional” and “edge case” requirements.

-- We will run your program against a range of inputs, not just the one mentioned in the problem specification.
+- We will run your compiled program against a range of inputs, not just the one mentioned in the problem specification.

 - There’s no time limit so take the time to show us your best quality production code.